confest2024/confest2024.github.io/pages/mydoc/invited_talks.md

 [Thomas Wies](https://cs.nyu.edu/~wies/){:target="_blank"}

 <p align="justify">
-<b>Bio:</b> Dr. Thomas Wies is an Associate Professor in the NYU Computer Science Department and a member of the Analysis of Computer Systems Group in the Courant Institute.
-His research focuses on program analysis and verification, automated deduction, concurrent software, and software productivity.</p>
+<b>Bio:</b> Dr. Thomas Wies is a Professor of Computer Science in the Courant Institute of Mathematical Sciences at New York University.
+He is recipient of an NSF CAREER Award, an OOPSLA 2014 Best Paper Award, and an ISSRE 2019 Distinguished Paper Award.
+His research interests are in Programming Languages and Formal Methods with a focus on verification, static analysis, and automated reasoning.</p>

 **Title:** Verifying Concurrent Search Structures